How to spend one day in Washington DC

 Cascade Cafe at the National Gallery of Art

 After a morning of walking, we boarded the Circulator and headed to the National Gallery of Art for lunch.
-We walked past the food trucks on 7th St. NW but decided it would be nice to cool off for lunch.
+We walked past the food trucks on 7th St. NW, but decided it would be nice to cool off for lunch.
 The Cascade Café, located on the bottom floor of the National Gallery of Art, is where you can find an affordable indoor lunch.
 The cafeteria offers a wide selection of reasonably priced foods.
-You can also do some shopping at the adjacent gift shop.
+You can also shop at the adjacent gift shop.

 The Spy Museum